FbW-22-E04/recipes/FattoushSalade.md

 3. Make the dressing in a blender or small food processor.
 That will really help to emulsify the dressing so that it doesn’t separate.
 If you’re mixing by hand, it helps to press or grate the garlic to keep it fine.
 ​
 ​
-INGREDIENTS
+#INGREDIENTS

 ##Salad
 - 1 large head romaine lettuce chopped
 - 1 large vine-ripe tomato diced
 - 2-3 Persian cucumbers quartered
-▢½ large green pepper chopped
+-½ large green pepper chopped
 - 5 radishes diced
 - 2 green onions chopped
 - ¼ cup fresh chopped parsley